neelakansha85/site-setup-wizard/readme.txt

 Please check https://github.com/neelakansha85/site-setup-wizard for more documentation for now.

 == Changelog ==
+= 1.5.4 =
+* Added a new feature to hide selected Themes from theme selection page.
+Please refer to [Issue #35](https://github.com/neelakansha85/site-setup-wizard/issues/35) for additional details.
+* Added a new feature to hide selected Plugins from plugins selection (Features) page.
+Please refer to [Issue #36](https://github.com/neelakansha85/site-setup-wizard/issues/36) for additional details.

 = 1.5.5 =
 * Added pretty charts on Analytics Page for meaningful insights of Plugin usage.
 * Added new feature to allow super admins to hide Features page if required.